 Determining the Need for an Interview

-Many couples are required to attend an interview.
-Yet USCIS does have the ability to waive the interview requirement.
+USCIS requires couples to attend an interview when removing conditions on residence.
+However, they do have the ability to waive the interview requirement.
 One of the best ways to avoid the I-751 interview is to submit a well-prepared I-751 petition with plenty of quality evidence.

 Filing with a Waiver

 If you are filing with a waiver to the joint filing requirement, you should expect to attend an interview after filing Form I-751.
 Filing with a waiver does not mean that you didn’t enter the marriage in good faith.
-Now that you are separated from your spouse, it makes it more challenging.
+If you are no longer together with your spouse, it generally makes it more challenging.
 There will be a stronger presumption that the marriage was entered for the purposes of obtaining a green card.
-It’s your job to prove it was genuine.
+It’s your job to prove the marriage was genuine.
 Generally, it’s best to seek the advice of an immigration attorney before filing Form I-751 with a waiver to the joint filing requirement.